ma261065/ePaper/README.md

 To an obsessive tinkerer like me, this was like finding the [Welcome Stranger](https://en.wikipedia.org/wiki/Welcome_Stranger).
 I immediately thought of a thousand uses for such a low-powered ePaper display and took it home, and started doing some research.

+## Flashing the display

-The first thing I found was the [OpenEPaperLink](https://openepaperlink.de/) project which produces an alternative firmware for these sorts of displays.
+The first thing I found was the [OpenEPaperLink](https://openepaperlink.org) project which produces an alternative firmware for these sorts of displays.
 But was it compatible with mine?

 ![Back of the device](pictures/Back.jpg)